Jamie Brown

 Biography

 Angela Brumley-Shelton works as a research program manager with Dr. Shyanika Rose.
-She worked at the Lexington-Fayette County Health Department in Lexington, Ky. for 15 years.
-She worked as a disease intervention specialist working in STI and HIV case tracking for five years, then became the coordinator of the Community Health Equity, Education, and Tobacco programs for 10 years which included work in health education, addiction, tobacco control and treatment, and community partnerships.
-She was one of the first tobacco treatment specialists in Kentucky, and specialized in treatment for pregnant women and individuals with critical need to stop using tobacco.
-In 2020 she left over 20 years of frontline practice to teach full-time at the University of Kentucky College of Public Health, and in 2022 returned to tobacco control as a research program manager at the Center for Health Equity Transformation (CHET) in the University of Kentucky College of Medicine.
+She worked at the Lexington-Fayette County Health Department for 15 years.
+She has experience in STI and HIV prevention and intervention, and served as the coordinator of the Community Health Equity, Education, and Tobacco programs which included work in health education, addiction, tobacco control and treatment, and community partnerships.
+She specialized in tobacco treatment for pregnant women and individuals with critical need to stop using tobacco.
+In 2020 she left over 20 years of frontline practice to teach at the University of Kentucky College of Public Health, and in 2022 returned to tobacco control as a research program manager at the Center for Health, Engagement, and Transformation (CHET) in the University of Kentucky College of Medicine.
+Angela holds a Master of Arts (MA) in Health Communication from New Mexico State University and an MPH from the University of Kentucky.

 Amy Cowley, MA, PMP